 A Brief history of the people of Australia

-While the first settlers are thought to have arrived around 50,000 years ago, the interior areas didn't attract settlers until around 25,000 years ago.
+While you may be moving to Australia now, the first settlers are thought to have arrived around 50,000 years ago.
+These were the first Australian relocations and they were to the coast of Australia but the vast interior areas didn't attract settlers until around 25,000 years ago.
 The first European sightings of Australia were made by a Dutchman called Willem Janszoon in 1606.
 Janszoon was the first recorded European to meet with aboriginals.
 Later that year Louis Vaez de Torres sailed through the Torres Strait, named after himself.
 Dutch explorer, Abel Tasman's, first journey to Australia was in 1644 .The Australian state of Tasmania was named after this famous explorer.

 It was not until 1770 that Captain Cook landed in Botany Bay on the Eastern side of Australia in the ship named HM Bark Endeavour.
 The First Fleet arrived at Sydney Cove under Captain Arthur Phillip to establish the first settlement in Australia.
 This was to be a penal colony, Sydney.
 The date of his arrival, 26th January, went on to mark Australia Day.